 At the College of Charleston, we offer a broad-based curriculum to support this program.
 Some of the courses in this program include:

 - Principles of Microeconomics

-- Marketing, Fundraising and Grantwriting for Non-Profit Arts Organizations
+- Fundraising and Grant Writing for the Arts

 Our program is tied closely to the College’s School of Business, so our students build a strong foundation in marketing, accounting and economics – the business of the arts.

-So, if you’re interested in the arts, or in supporting the work of artists – whether they’re musicians, dancers, poets, painters, sculptors, photographers, filmmakers, or they work in some other media – check out the College of Charleston’s Arts Management Program.
+If you're interested in supporting the work of artists – whether they're musicians, dancers, poets, painters, sculptors, photographers, filmmakers or they work in some other media – check out the College of Charleston's Arts Management Program.